 A VPN is different in a couple of ways, however.
 A VPN is a network that encrypts all the traffic that flows through it, including both HTTP and HTTPS.
 The VPN server you connect to acts as an intermediary server in a location of your choosing, which not only encrypts your traffic through its server, but also masks your real location so you can browse the internet as if you were in a different country.
 220.127.116.11 doesn’t do this.

 Which one is better at protecting your privacy?

 There are also other benefits to having a VPN such as being able to mask your real location with another location.
-This helps in particular if a site you want to access is geo-blocked, like Netflix or Google, and you’re in a country where those sites are blocked.
+This especially helps if a site you want to access is geo-blocked, like Netflix or Google, and you’re in a country where those sites are blocked.

-The best VPNs don’t keep logs, and offer server locations from all over the world.
-ExpressVPN (opens in new tab) does a good job with this, and offers apps for a variety of systems and devices, so no matter what device you’re using, you are protected.
+The best VPNs don’t keep logs, and offer server locations from all over the world too.
+ExpressVPN does a good job with this as a prime example.
+It offers apps for a variety of systems and devices, so no matter what device you’re using, you are protected.